iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 > TypeScript type: [ContentInstancesOfSpecificClassesSpecification]($presentation-common).

-A specification that creates content for  instances of specific ECClasses.
+This specification creates content for all instances of specific ECClasses.

 ## Attributes